IT'S BEGINNING TO LOOK A LOT LIKE CHRISTMAS!

 • A sudden increase in swelling or the appearance of new bruising.

-• The development of fever or chills, which could indicate an underlying infection.
+• The development of a fever or chills, either of which could indicate an underlying infection.

-Additionally, if you're unsure whether you're healing as expected, don't hesitate to reach out to your healthcare provider for a follow-up.
+Additionally, if you're unsure whether you're healing as expected, it's a good idea to contact your healthcare provider for a follow-up so you can discuss your broken rib injury recovery time.

-It's always better to err on the side of caution and consult a professional, as they can offer tailored advice and ensure you're on the right track to recovery.
+It's always best to err on the side of caution and consult a professional - they can offer tailored advice and ensure you're on the right track to recovery.

-So, how should you sleep with broken ribs?
+So, what is the best way to sleep with broken ribs?

 Dealing with rib injuries can be an uncomfortable experience, especially when trying to get a good night's sleep. 😴

-By implementing the various tips and strategies we've discussed, you can improve your comfort levels and ensure safer, more restful sleep.
+Implementing some of the tips and strategies we've discussed above can greatly enhance your comfort levels and ensure safer, more restful sleep.

-Adjust your sleeping position and use supportive pillows and other aids to alleviate discomfort.
+Most importantly, adjust your sleeping position and use supportive pillows to alleviate discomfort.

-Don't forget the importance of managing pain, practising deep breathing exercises, and being cautious when getting in and out of bed. 😮💨
+Also, remember the importance of managing pain, practising deep breathing exercises, and being cautious when getting in and out of bed.

-With patience, care, and the right approach, you can successfully navigate the healing process and enjoy restorative sleep, even with broken ribs.
+With patience and care, you can successfully navigate your healing process and enjoy restorative sleep, even with broken ribs.

 Frequently asked questions